sushilasipai/the-guardian-api-call/README.md

 1. Run `npm start` to start the project.
 2. Navigate to `http://localhost:[port]/api/section/[section-name]`
-   where [port] is the port number set on PORT of .env file with the default value of 3000 and [section-name] is the section name or category name which must be indicated using only lowercase letters and hyphens.
+   where [port] is the port number set on PORT of .env file and [section-name] is the section name or category name which must be indicated using only lowercase letters and hyphens.

 ## Running tests